Main Menu (Mobile)- Block

-My research at Janelia centers on the photophysics of fluorescent molecules used for two-photon microscopy and for superresolution imaging.
-I also dabble in other methods for noninvasive measurements based on linear and nonlinear optical techniques, with the goal to improve the speed and information content of whole-animal imaging.
-In past work, I have contributed to the development of new types of lasers, extreme nonlinear optics, single-molecule research, and DNA sequencing based on phosphate-labeled nucleotides.
-I received my B.A. in Physics from SUNY-Binghamton and my Ph.D. in Applied Physics from Stanford University.
-I did postdoctoral work at AT&T Bell Laboratories.
-I have held research staff positions at Bell Labs and SEQ Ltd. and research management positions at Praelux Inc. and Amersham Biosciences/GE Healthcare.
+My research at Janelia centers on the photophysics of fluorescent molecules to help understand and improve cell imaging, two-photon microscopy, and superresolution imaging.
+I also work on fiber-based optrodes for optogenetics research.
+In past research, I contributed to the development of new types of lasers and lasers without inversion, high-order harmonic generation, single-molecule detection, and DNA sequencing based on phosphate-labeled nucleotides.
+I received my B.A. in Physics from SUNY-Binghamton, my Ph.D. in Applied Physics from Stanford University, and did postdoctoral work at AT&T Bell Laboratories.
+I held research positions at Bell Labs and Seq Ltd., and research management positions at Praelux Inc., Amersham Biosciences, and GE Healthcare.